aryanrsuri/OpenLRN/README.md

-OpenLRN
+## OpenLRN
----

 Lexical Rigor Notation

 Attempts to perform semantic and linguistic analysis on text

 This software is pre-pre-alpha

 #### Todo

-* don't split on new line only on punctuation (poems for example)
+- DONE don't split on new line only on punctuation (poems for example)
+- line count is too heavily weighted (double used)
+- NLP
+- compare other indeces (lexile ...)

 #### Triage

 ```
 .
 |_utils/ (containing common words.txt)